Aung Myo Min: Career

 His political aspirations first began in 1988, at the time of the 8888 pro-democracy uprising, when he participated as a student activist in Yangon in the nationwide campaign calling for democracy and human rights in Myanmar.
 At the time, he was in his final year at the University of Yangon, where he was studying for a degree in English.
 In August 1988, he led fellow activists at student demonstrations in Mudon, Mon State.
 After addressing crowds every day, he finally left for the jungle, along the Thailand-Myanmar border in Karen State, where he joined the armed student group the All Burma Students' Democratic Front (ABSDF).
 He served in the Mudon Battalion, or ABSDF Battalion 204.
 After finishing his education from Columbia University, he returned to work along the border in 1993.
 In a 2018 interview with FORUM-ASIA, of which Equality Myanmar is a member, he stated that his "passion for truth and justice" motivated him to become involved in human rights.
 Aung Myo Min became Myanmar's first openly gay activist, fighting against homophobia and LGBT discrimination.

 Aung Myo Min founded the Human Rights Education Institute of Burma (HREIB) in 2000, which was later renamed Equality Myanmar (EQMM), and served as an executive director.
 From 2005 to 2010, he served as director of the Human Rights Documentation Department of the National Coalition Government of the Union of Burma.
 He is also the founder of the EQMM project Colors Rainbow, initiated in 2007, and a steering committee member of the Myanmar LGBT Rights Network.

 After his return to Burma in 2012, Aung Myo Min increased his involvement in human rights activities.
 He founded theColor Rainbow, an LGBT rights organization, and he is a steering committee member for the Myanmar LGBT Rights Network.
 On 3 May 2021, Aung Myo Min was appointed by the Committee Representing Pyidaungsu Hluttaw as the Union Minister for Human Rights in the National Unity Government.

 He is said to have devoted a lifetime to his career and is called a "sacred human resource" by his colleagues.

 Awards and nominations

 In 1999, Aung Myo Min received the Felipa de Souza Award from the International Gay and Lesbian Human Rights Commission.
 He holds seven international awards for the work he has done for human and LGBT rights including, in 2017, the first Robert Schuman Award presented to Myanmar citizens by the European Union for defending peace, democracy and human rights.
 He was also nominated for the United Nation's N-Peace Award in 2016.
+Aung Myo Min was awarded the Sydney Peace Foundation Gold Medal for Human Rights in 2023.